jo3kim/Capstone-Project/Cleaning2Ways_README.md

   * `end_station_name`
   * `member_casual`
 All other columns were deleted.
 Added `duration_min` column for the distance in minutes used.
+This can be found by using the difference equation of started_at and ended_at columns.

 #### Nulls
 Nulls were found by using the `Filtering` tool.
 Multiple null cells found in columns: